joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 Option 2: Clone the [evdi](https://github.com/DisplayLink/evdi) and follow the [install guide](https://github.com/DisplayLink/evdi/issues/413)

 ### Step 2
-Clone  My Forked branch that contain modified [User Program code](https://github.com/joeldushouyu/evdi).
+Clone  My Forked branch that contains modified [User Program code](https://github.com/joeldushouyu/evdi).

 **NOTE:** The modified User program code is in the **userProgram** branch,**not in** the __main__ branch!